Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Appendix

 This section presents multiple ablations evaluating our design decisions and provides recommendations on when to use our detection pretrained models.
 Note that, in these experiments, we report the performance evaluated for every frame on Charades \cite{sigurdsson2016hollywood} (in contrast to the standard evaluation protocol of evaluating only on 25 frames per clip), which is measured using mAP (without class weights).
 This is similar to the original setting, but provides more robust and fine-grained performance metrics.

 \paragraph{Number of frozen segments in Volume Freeze:} As shown in \tref{tab:ablation:vol_freeze}, Volume Freezing provides a relative improvement of $+1.51\%$ mAP over classification pretrained X3D \cite{feichtenhofer2020x3d}.
-In general, we consider a single random frozen segment in a given clip.
-Having multiple such frozen segments does not give a considerable boost (only $+0.04\%$ mAP).
+By default, we consider a single random frozen segment in a given clip.
+Benefit from having multiple such frozen segments is minimal (only $+0.04\%$ mAP).

 \paragraph{Variations of Volume MixUp:} We consider Volume MixUp of two clips with hard or smooth (having seamlessly changing temporal alpha masks) boundaries.
 Among these, smooth boundaries preserve the temporal consistency better, giving a $+0.32\%$ mAP boost over the former, as shown in \tref{tab:ablation:vol_mixup}.
 Volume MixUp applied in a random feature-level as in \cite{verma2019manifold} is not much better (only $+0.06\%$ mAP) than the same augmentation applied always at the input level.